Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. No** ❌

-### Question-33 💩💩
+### Question-33 💩🐣🐣

 You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.

-You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
+<mark>You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.</mark>

 Solution: **You create a service hook subscription that uses the code pushed event.**